Idempotency

 24-hour window

-Cached responses live for 24 hours.
+Cached responses live for 24 hours — both successes (2xx) and client errors (4xx) are cached.
 After that, the same key is treated as a fresh request.
+Server errors (5xx) are never cached, so retrying with the same key re-runs the operation.

 Conflicts